-Notice is hereby given that the sixty-eighth Annual General Meeting (AGM) of the International Institute for Conservation of Historic and Artistic Works will be held at the Society of Antiquaries of London, Burlington House, Piccadilly, London W1J 0BE, on Monday 27th January 2020 at 6.00 pm.
+Notice is hereby given that the seventieth Annual General Meeting (AGM) of the International Institute for Conservation of Historic and Artistic Works will be held at the Society of Antiquaries of London, Burlington House, Piccadilly, London W1J 0BE, on Monday 27th January 2020 at 6.00 pm.

 You will be asked to consider and vote on the resolutions below.
 Resolutions 1 and 2 will be proposed as ordinary resolutions.
 Resolution 3 will be proposed as a special resolution

 - To receive and consider the Reports of the Council and the Auditors and the Financial Statements for the year ended 30 June 2019 (downloadable from the foot of this page of the IIC web-site).

 - To re-appoint Moore Kingston Smith as Auditors to The Institute and to authorise the Council to fix their remuneration for the ensuing year.

 - To consider and if thought fit to pass a Special Resolution THAT the Articles of Association produced to the meeting and signed by the Chairman for the purposes of identification be approved and adopted as the new Articles of Association of the Company in substitution for, and to the exclusion of, the existing Articles of Association (the Articles of Association in their current form and with the proposed changes are downloadable from the foot of this page of the IIC website).

 You will also be asked to elect a Director of Communications and two ordinary Members of Council.
 Details of the candidates are set out below.
 The meeting may also transact any ordinary business of The Institute.

 By Order of the Council